rayalan/binary-adages/content/pages/profile.md

 * A [100x software architect](https://www.stxnext.com/blog/software-development-productivity-100x-engineering/) who can connect the business objectives to the engineering culture and practices through to the day-to-day practices?
 * A deep critical thinker and problem solver who can challenge assumptions, find out-of-the-box alternatives, and simplify complex problems -- all in pursuit of the underlying goal?
 * A versatile software architect with decades of experience across cloud, SaaS, embedded, and application environments?
-* A skilled communicator and leader with a prove track record for leading change at any level of the organization?
+* A skilled communicator and leader with a proven track record for leading change at any level of the organization?
-* A mentor who bring pragmatic structure, excellence, and independence to those around him?
+* A mentor who brings pragmatic structure, excellence, and independence to those around him?

 If so, let's [talk](https://www.linkedin.com/in/alan-ray-3513aa14/).